 July 12, 2021

-PVA is a synthetic plastic polymer found wrapping many of our everyday products.
-PVA is often found in household items like dishwasher and laundry pacs as a thin single-use plastic wrapping.
-In the U.S. alone, research shows over 20 billion PVA wrapped dishwasher and laundry pacs are used every year.
-While the plastic wrapping around these pacs might seem innocuous, when it comes to PVA, there is more than meets the eye.
+PVA is a synthetic plastic polymer found in many of our everyday products.
+PVA is often found in household items like dishwasher and laundry pods and sheets as a thin single-use plastic wrapping or woven into laundry sheets themselves.
+In the U.S. alone, research shows over 20 billion PVA wrapped dishwasher and laundry pods are used every year.
+While the plastic wrapping around these pods might seem innocuous, when it comes to PVA, there is more than meets the eye.
 A recent study published in the International Journal of Environmental Research and Public Health titled: Degradation of Polyvinyl Alcohol in US Wastewater Treatment Plants and Subsequent Nationwide Emission Estimate, shows that while PVA does dissolve, it doesn’t always biodegrade.
-We’re breaking down the naked truth about laundry and dishwasher pacs, and unpacking the real implications of PVA.
+We’re breaking down the naked truth about laundry and dishwasher pods, and unpacking the real implications of PVA.

 Is PVA Plastic?

 Yes.
 PVA stands for Polyvinyl Alcohol and is sometimes also written as PVOH.
 PVA is a synthetic plastic polymer that is often used to make thin layers of plastic wrapping and lining, like the wrapping of dishwasher and laundry pods.
 PVA used for dishwasher and laundry plastic pods is a type of plastic, and while it is designed to dissolve, it doesn’t necessarily disappear.
 The study suggests that over 75% of PVA persists in our waterways and our soil after it dissolves in laundry and dish washing machines, flows through wastewater and ultimately back into our environment.

 Does PVA Biodegrade?